Vi Lyles

 Viola Alexander Lyles (born September 28, 1952) is an American politician serving as the 59th mayor of Charlotte, North Carolina, since 2017.
 A member of the Democratic Party, Lyles was a member of the Charlotte City Council before taking office as mayor.

 Education and personal life

 Lyles was raised in Columbia, South Carolina.
-Her father owned his own construction company and her mother worked as a teacher.
-She earned her Bachelor of Arts in political science from Queens University of Charlotte and a Master of Public Administration from University of North Carolina at Chapel Hill.
+Her father owned a construction company and her mother worked as a teacher.
+She earned her bachelor's degree in political science from Queens University of Charlotte and a Master of Public Administration from University of North Carolina at Chapel Hill.

-Lyles was married to John Lyles for 17 years prior to his death in 2013.
-Lyles has two children, Kwame and Aisha Alexander, as well as two stepchildren, Sean and John Lyles Jr. She lives in the SouthPark neighborhood in Charlotte.
+Lyles was married to Wayne Alexander, a North Carolina State Attorney who ran his own private practice for 12 years until his death in 1987.
+Lyles later married John Lyles who died in 2013.
+Lyles has two children from her first marriage, Kwame Alexander and Aisha Alexander-Young.
+Her daughter is well known for her contributions to philanthropy, as well as her political commentary and community organizing.

 Career

 City council

 Lyles worked for the city of Charlotte, North Carolina, as a budget analyst, budget director, and assistant city manager.
 Starting in 2004, she worked as a consulting director for the Lee Institute and then for Flynn Heath Holt Leadership.
 She was the community outreach director for the 2012 Democratic National Convention.

 Lyles was elected to the Charlotte City Council in 2013, and was elected mayor pro-tem in 2015.
 Following the shooting of Keith Lamont Scott in September 2016, she proposed a seven-point plan to reduce racial and class divisions in the city, parts of which were approved by the council.
 In February 2016, Lyles supported an LGBTQ non-discrimination ordinance that prohibited discrimination against LGBTQ individuals in public accommodations.